waithawoo/laravel-deeplapi-translate/README.md

 ```

 ## Usage
-- After setting up the values in the config file, you can use the traslation methods.
+- After setting up the config file values in .env, you can use translation methods.

 Create DeeplTranslate object